 - The actuarial valuation is prepared at the request of the Board.
 Segal is not responsible for the use or misuse of its report, particularly by any other party. - An actuarial valuation is a measurement at a specific date it is not a prediction of a plan's future financial condition.
-Accordingly, Segal did not perform an analysis of the potential range of financial measurements, except where otherwise noted. - If the Board is aware of any event or trend that was not considered in this valuation that may materially change the results of the valuation, Segal should be advised, so that we can evaluate it. - Segal does not provide investment, legal, accounting, or tax advice.
-Segal's valuation is based on our understanding of applicable guidance in these areas and of the plan provisions, but they may be subject to alternative interpretations.
-The Retirement Board should look to their other advisors for expertise in these areas. - While Segal maintains extensive quality assurance procedures, an actuarial valuation involves complex computer models and numerous inputs.
+Accordingly, Segal did not perform an analysis of the potential range of financial measurements, except where otherwise noted. - If the Board is aware of any event or trend that was not considered in this valuation that may materially change the results of the valuation, Segal should be advised, so that we can evaluate it. - Segal does not provide investment, legal, accounting, or tax advice and is not acting as a fiduciary to the Dallas Police and Fire Supplemental Plan.
+The valuation is based on Segal's understanding of applicable guidance in these areas and of the Dallas Police and Fire Supplemental Plan's provisions, but they may be subject to alternative interpretations.
+The Board should look to their other advisors for expertise in these areas. - While Segal maintains extensive quality assurance procedures, an actuarial valuation involves complex computer models and numerous inputs.
 In the event that an inaccuracy is discovered after presentation of Segal's valuation, Segal may revise that valuation or make an appropriate adjustment in the next valuation. - Segal's report shall be deemed to be final and accepted by the Board upon delivery and review.
 Trustees should notify Segal immediately of any questions or concerns about the final content.

-As Segal has no discretionary authority with respect to the management or assets of the System, it is not a fiduciary in its capacity as actuaries and consultants with respect to the System.
+As Segal has no discretionary authority with respect to the management of assets of the System, it is not a fiduciary in its capacity as actuaries and consultants with respect to the System.